novotnyllc/Zeroconf/README.md

 Zeroconf
 ==========

-# Bonjour/mDNS discovery support for .NET 4.5, Windows Phone 8, Windows Store apps and Portable Class Libraries
+# Bonjour/mDNS discovery support for .NET v4.6.1, UWP, Xamarin & netstandard20

-The core logic is implemented primarily .NET Standard 1.3 but with a .NET Standard 1.0 reference assembly.
+The core logic is implemented primarily .NET Standard 20.
 Due to networking APIs being platform-specific on earlier platforms, a platform-specific version is required.
-Just make sure that you also install the NuGet to your main app (or use project.json/PackageReferences) and you'll be all set.
+Just make sure that you also install the NuGet to your main app and you'll be all set.

 ## Installation